ArunKrishnan0x168/amfoss-tasks/task-06/README.md

 I did a lot of google searches, watched a lot of videos after which i was able to understand what was going on and what i needed to do,it was a hard task for me,but i had fun doing it, All the code which you guys can inspect is inside [lib](https://github.com/ArunKrishnan0x168/amfoss-tasks/tree/main/task-06/lib) directory in this task-06 folder.

-I'm also attaching a video(gif) of my app working on my laptop(i'm not using an android emulator for flutter, i'm using chrome to render)
+I'm also attaching a video(bunny_ui.gif) of my app working on my laptop(i'm not using an android emulator for flutter, i'm using chrome to render)

 ![bunny_ui](https://github.com/ArunKrishnan0x168/amfoss-tasks/blob/main/task-06/bunny_ui.gif)